 The automatic nervous system reaction of a strong-willed child

 Every human has a nervous system that craves predictability, clarity and choice to feel safe.
 Our nervous system needs to know how, what and why in order to come into safety.
 We also need co-regulation (connection with other humans and animals) to help us feel safe – this is especially true for children.
 We need these cues of safety to help our bodies relax, trust, and be willing to comply and do things that make our nervous systems uncomfortable.

 Every human also has a nervous system that automatically reads the surrounding environment for cues of danger and safety.
 When our bodies sense something that feels unsafe, we go into Fight, Flight, or Freeze mode.
 When our bodies sense safety, we go into Social Engagement mode and are more willing to engage with others, listen to others and feel comfortable enough to follow another person’s suggestions.

-Our bodies (nervous system) reacts automatically to the environment and sends this messaging up to our brain, causing us to create a story of the threat and react.
+Our bodies (nervous system) react automatically to the environment and send this messaging up to our brain, causing us to create a story of the threat and react.